CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_aws/module1-5/module1-5.md

 ## Select Lanaguage

 Open the [Amazon Lex console.](https://console.aws.amazon.com/lexv2/home#bots) From the list of bots, choose the name of the bot that you want to use.

 - **(a)** On the left side bar menu, click the “Languages” tab.

 From the list of supported languages, click the language that the Lambda function is used for.
 For this lab, we recommend “English”.

 ## Optional Lambda Function Connection

 Choose the name of the Lambda function to use, then choose the version or alias of the function.

 For this lab, we recommend “MyNeuralSeek”.

-Then, click “Save”.
+Click “Save”.

 ## Fallback Activities

 The default FallbackIntent allows for the Lambda function to be called when it is detected.
 The idea is that Lex would invoke NeuralSeek to answer whenever there is no matching intent found.
-To activate this, navigate to Amazon Lex in AWS Console
+To activate this, navigate to Amazon Lex in AWS Console.

 - **(a)** Click “MyNeuralSeek.”
 - **(b)** Click “Intents” under “English (US)” on the left sidebar menu.
 - **(c)** Click on the “FallbackIntent” link.